Exodus 36

 Exodus 36:1-3Wise Hearts Set to Work

 1Then wrought Bezaleel and Aholiab, and every wise hearted man, in whom the LORD put wisdom and understanding to know how to work all manner of work for the service of the sanctuary, according to all that the LORD had commanded.
-2And Moses called Bezaleel and Aholiab, and every wise hearted man, in whose heart the LORD had put wisdom, even every one whose heart stirred him up to come unto the work to do it: 3And they received of Moses all the offering, which the children of Israel had brought for the work of the service of the sanctuary, to make it withal: and they brought yet unto him free offerings every morning.
+2And Moses called Bezaleel and Aholiab, and every wise hearted man, in whose heart the LORD had put wisdom, even every one whose heart stirred him up to come unto the work to do it: 3And they received of Moses all the offering, which the children of Israel had brought for the work of the service of the sanctuary, to make it withal.
+And they brought yet unto him free offerings every morning.

 Notice the distinction in verse 2: “every wise hearted man, in whose heart the LORD had put wisdom, even every one whose heart stirred him up.”
 Two movements.
 First, God puts wisdom in hearts.
 Second, the people respond by letting their hearts stir them up.
 The work of the tabernacle is neither purely divine initiative nor purely human effort.
-It is both together, each responding to the other13.
+It is both together, each responding to the other.

 Exodus 36:4-7The People Bring Much More Than Enough